Mode of StudyFull-time, Full-time sandwich with work placement

 Previous students have put their skills to work at organisations such as:

 - Victim Support

 We’ll help you secure a placement that fits your ambitions.
-You’ll get mentoring and support to get the most out of the year.
+You’ll get mentoring and support to get the most out of your placement year.

 What you'll study on this BA (Hons) Childhood and Youth Studies with Criminology degree